 There are so many varieties of rhododendron that multi-volume encyclopedias exist to describe them all.
 Many have been brought in from Asia, from the Himalayas to Japan, but many are native to the the US (the Appalachians and the mountains of the West).
-In fact, the state flowers of Washington and West Virgina are native rhodendrons, and the "state wildflower" of Georgia is the native azalea—of which there are at least ten species in a variety of colors!
+The state flowers of Washington and West Virginia are native rhododendrons, and the "state wildflower" of Georgia is the native azalea—of which there are at least ten species in a variety of colors!

 Azealas are very closely related plants—a group of species inside the genus Rhododendron—that tend to be shorter and more twiggy.
 Azaleas are almost all deciduous, whereas rhododendrons are generally evergreen.